 Our Club Nights

 Deep Cove Folk meets the second Friday of each month except July and August beginning at 8:00PM in St. John’s United Church, 10990 West Saanich Road (in the center of the Deep Cove entertainment district.
-Admission is $7.
+Admission is $7 (changing to $10 in October).
 Coffee / tea / juice / juice and cookies, cake or other goodies by donation.